Environmental sustainability

 • Investment in battery pack technology to power garden equipment – reducing emissions from petrol-based machinery.

-• Creation of an organic policy in the gardens – reducing the need for inorganic fertilisers and toxic sprays – helping to protect the health of the plants and wildlife.
+• Creation of an organic policy in the gardens – reducing the need for inorganic fertilisers and toxic sprays – and the introduction of ecological horticulture.

-• Selling reusable coffee cups and encouraging customers to use these through a reward scheme.
+• Selling reusable coffee cups and encouraging customers to use these.

 • Rolling programme of replacing lighting with low-energy LED lights.